George Washington Carver and Sharing

-- describe how his actions made a contribution to the common good.
+- describe how science contributes to the common good.

-- read-aloud copy of A Weed Is a Flower: The Life of George Washington Carver (see Bibliography)
+read-aloud copy of A Weed Is a Flower: The Life of George Washington Carver

 - Aliki.
 A Weed is a Flower: The Life of George Washington Carver.
 New York: Simon and Schuster, 1985.
 ISBN: 0671664905.
 Also available on YouTube.